-- Fees you paid legal professionals for advice or assistance in responding to a request by the CRA to review your income, deductions or credits; or
+- Fees you paid to legal professionals for advice or assistance in responding to a request by the CRA to review your income, deductions, or credits, or

-To claim legal fees related to preparing your tax return, type Miscellaneous Deductions in the Find tool located at the upper-right area of your TurboTax page.
-The Find tool will take you to the page where you can claim this legal expense.
+To claim legal fees related to preparing your tax return, select the Find tool in TurboTax and search Miscellaneous Deductions.
+This will take you to the page where you can claim this legal expense.

-You might be able to claim legal fees to collect—or establish a right to collect—salary, wages or other amounts related to employment (e.g., benefits, vacation pay) that are owed to you, even if such actions are unsuccessful in the end.
+You might be able to claim legal fees to collect (or establish a right to collect) salary, wages, or other amounts related to employment (such as benefits or vacation pay) that are owed to you, even if such actions are unsuccessful in the end.

 Any award to cover legal fees or expenses (i.e., via court order or settlement) will reduce the amount of legal fees you can claim by that amount.

-If you are self-employed, you might be able to claim legal and accounting fees paid to professionals (for advice, services and consulting) for services related to the following:
+If you're self-employed, you might be able to claim legal and accounting fees paid to professionals (for advice, services, and consulting) for services related to the following:

-- Keeping records, preparing and filing income tax and GST/HST returns
+- Keeping records or preparing and filing income tax and GST/HST returns

 - Filing an objection or appeal to an assessment for income tax, CPP or QPP, or employment insurance (EI) premiums

-Legal and other fees incurred to purchase capital property (e.g., boat, fishing materials) are not deductible.
-Instead, these fees may be added to the costs of the capital property (i.e., capital cost allowance [CCA]).
+Legal and other fees incurred to buy capital property (for example, a boat or fishing materials) aren't deductible.
+Instead, these fees may be added to the costs of the capital property (i.e., capital cost allowance).

 You might be able to deduct legal fees to support a claim to make child support payments non-taxable.

-Legal fees paid to obtain a separation, divorce, or establish custody or visitation arrangements for a child are not deductible.
-Similarly, for the person who must pay support, legal fees paid to establish, negotiate or contest the amount of support payments is not deductible.
+Legal fees paid to obtain a separation, divorce, or establish custody or visitation arrangements for a child aren't deductible.
+Similarly, for the person who must pay support, legal fees paid to establish, negotiate, or contest the amount of support payments aren't deductible.

-To claim legal fees related to support payments, type Miscellaneous Deductions in the Find tool located at the upper-right area of your TurboTax page.
-The Find tool will take you to the page where you can claim this legal expense.
+To claim legal fees related to support payments, select the Find tool in TurboTax and search Miscellaneous Deductions.
+This will take you to the page where you can claim this legal expense.

 In some circumstances, these legal fees may be carried forward for up to seven years.

-To claim legal fees related to collecting retiring allowance or pension, type Miscellaneous Deductions in the Find tool located at the upper-right area of your TurboTax page.
-The Find tool will take you to the page where you can claim this legal expense.
+To claim legal fees related to collecting retiring allowance or pension, select the Find tool in TurboTax and search Miscellaneous Deductions.
+This will take you to the page where you can claim this legal expense.

 If you own rental property, you might be able to deduct the following types of accounting and legal fees: